-Undergraduate Classes: Spanish 350 Readings in the Literary Genres; Spanish 449A Topics in Spanish Literature and Cultural Studies.
+Undergraduate Classes: For example, Spanish 350 Introduction to Readings in the Literary Genres; Spanish 449A Topics in Spanish Literature and Cultural Studies.
 TOPIC: La poesía de la Generación del 1927 en España: La Modernidad, los Ismos y el Cine Mudo; Spanish 449A Topics in Spanish Literature and Cultural Studies.
-TOPIC: Visualizar La Modernidad 1907 – 1937 en el Cine Experimental Internacional, el Arte Moderno Español, la Poesía Española: Lo Novísimo sin Fronteras.
+TOPIC: Visualizar La Modernidad 1907 – 1939 en el Cine Experimental Internacional, el Arte Moderno Español, la Poesía Española, la Guerra Civil Española: Lo Novísimo sin Fronteras.

 Epilogo.
 Antologia bilingue.
 Josep M. Rodriguez.
 Lucena, Spain: El Orden del Mundo.
 2017.
 78 - 79.
 [Invited]